Becoming Microwave Madam – Chapter 2

 That different customs and ways of dressing and living don’t really change what’s inside and that women, irrespective of their cultural background, are still women.

 She's new to the building and here's what they say she has a career, and is out at work all day.
 Comes home late from the office and is NEVER around to chat with the women when they all gather down.
 She dresses different from the stay-at-home wives, they think it would be exciting to have her life.
 Washing machine, dish-washer, and a MICROWAVE plus a vacuum cleaner - no need for a maid.
 For her 9 to 5 is usually 7 to 7 On days that are busy she's home after 11.
 They called her Microwave Madam because she was different, but now their daughters have lives that make hers seem simple.
-9 to 5 which really is 7 to 7 On days they're busy they're home after 11.
+9 to 5 with a long commute becomes 7 to 7 On days they're busy they're home after 11.
 It's the life that they wanted for their daughters to have a career, and still be head cook and bottle washer.

 The term ‘head cook and bottle washer’ is an idiom used to describe someone who is in charge of an important task, and also handles minor details.